Colorful flowers and the text "Art in the Garden"

 What an incredible adventure this turned out to be, centered in clay love, and filled with nature’s wonders, delightful potlucks, music, and the warmth of friendship — truly my favorite things.

-Visit The New England Wood Firing Conference to learn more about this event.
+Visit The New England Wood Firing Conference to learn more about upcoming events.